-Your couch, curtains, carpets, and walls are all convenient alternatives for cats.
-Don’t let your cat take over your house.
+Your couch, curtains, carpets, and walls are all convenient alternatives.
+Don’t let claws take over your house.

-There are many options available from simple cardboard cat scratchers to elaborate kitty condos.
+There are many options available from simple cardboard scratchers to elaborate kitty condos.
 These toys offer stimulation and enticing surfaces to scratch.

 Best Of The Best Resource Table